dankegel/cfindexer/README.rst

 daily.sh calls:
- query-recent.sh: output IDs of council files with recent action grab-files.sh: fetch council files with given IDs to $ID.html extract-cis.sh: for council files with given IDs, extract their URL and NC name to $ID.cis, and title to $ID.title find-topics.sh: for each topic or committee, search *.html and *.title, save matches in $topic.cfnums report.sh: generate all HTML reports
+ query-recent.sh: output IDs of council files with recent action grab-files.sh: fetch council files with given IDs to $ID.html extract-cis.sh: for council files with given IDs, output HTML table rows for it find-topics.sh: for each topic or committee, search *.html, save matches in $topic.cfnums report.sh: generate all HTML reports

+extract-cis.sh calls:
+ canonicalize-nc.sh: clean up and canonicalize neighborhood council names

 report.sh calls:
  report-all.sh: generate HTML report for all council files report-cis.sh: generate HTML report for all council files with CIS's report-committee.sh: generate HTML reports for each committee report-topics.sh: generate HTML reports for each topic

-report-*.sh calls:
- format-one-cf.sh: given a council file number, output an HTML table row about it; used by report-*.sh